 Interview skills (build off your current interview skills and learn how they will help you during the American employment interview process)

 Navigating the job market and searching for internships, volunteer, and employment opportunities (help focusing your search on employment that is best suited for your skills and career goals)

 To schedule an appointment, please email Careers@csi.cuny.edu or log into your Handshake account account at csicuny.joinhandshake.com

 Scholarships and Fellowships

-- Applying for graduate programs follows much of the same process as would be required for U.S. citizens and permanent residents, which often includes writing a statement of purpose, obtaining letters of recommendation, and attending an interview.
-However, additional forms and information may also be part of the application for international students.
 Students should consult with graduate admissions personnel at the school they wish to attend to ensure they have secured all necessary documentation.
 These requirements can include proof of immigration status and official transcripts from their home institution which may require translation into English.
-In addition to possible entrance exams such as the GRE, international students may be required to submit proof of English proficiency via the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+In addition to possible entrance exams such as the GRE (Graduate Record Exam), international students may be required to submit proof of English proficiency via the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

 International students should be aware that like undergraduate tuition rates, graduate tuition will also be significantly higher.
 For information regarding graduate programs at the College of Staten Island, contact the Office of Recruitment and Admissions, located in 2A-103, at 718-982-201

 For graduate programs within CUNY, students may visit: https://www.cuny.edu/admissions/graduate-studies/explore/

 All students should exercise caution when searching for programs outside of CUNY (including CSI), because some websites contain programs from schools that have paid premiums to be featured on the website.
 These websites may not provide accurate information about the school’s ranking and reputation